Tabs of the United States Army: Airborne

-The Airborne Tab is a part of the SSI of certain airborne and air assault units.
+The Airborne tab is a part of the SSI of certain airborne and air assault units.
 Airborne and air assault forces are military units, usually light infantry, set up to be moved by aircraft and dropped into battle.
 Thus, they can be placed behind enemy lines and have an ability to deploy almost anywhere with little warning.
 The tab is worn immediately above and touching the SSI.
 The tabs are 2+1/2 in long and 11/16 in wide.
 The letters are 5/16 in high.

 Mountain

-The Mountain Tab is a part of the SSI of the 10th Mountain Division and the 86th Infantry Brigade Combat Team (Mountain) and worn informally by cadre of the Northern Warfare Training Center and the Army Mountain Warfare School.
-The 10th Mountain Division retains the Mountain Tab for historical purposes but is currently organized as a traditional light infantry division.
+The Mountain tab is a part of the SSI of the 10th Mountain Division and the 86th Infantry Brigade Combat Team (Mountain) and worn informally by cadre of the Northern Warfare Training Center and the Army Mountain Warfare School.
+The 10th Mountain Division retains the Mountain tab for historical purposes but is currently organized as a conventional light infantry division.

-Although they do not wear the Mountain Tab, mountain warfare training is a basic component of the US Army's Ranger School and each US Army Special Forces Group maintain detachments that specialize in mountain warfare.
+Although they do not wear the Mountain tab, mountain warfare training is a basic component of the US Army's Ranger School and each US Army Special Forces Group maintains detachments that specialize in mountain warfare.

 Arctic

-The Arctic Tab was an individual skill tab earned by those who graduated from the Cold Weather Orientation Course or Cold Weather Leadership Course held at the Northern Warfare Training Center.
+The Arctic tab was an individual skill tab earned by those who graduated from the Cold Weather Orientation Course or Cold Weather Leadership Course held at the Northern Warfare Training Center.
 The tab was authorized for wear on the Army Combat Uniform (ACU) and Army Service Uniform (ASU) by U.S. Army Pacific while assigned to any of its units while in its area of responsibility.
-The Arctic Tab was originally designed as a rectangular bar worn below the SSI on the ACU.
-In November 2019, the Arctic Tab was redesigned to resemble other U.S. Army skill tabs and worn above the SSI, below other skill tabs and above unit designation tabs.
+The Arctic tab was originally designed as a rectangular bar worn below the SSI on the ACU.
+In November 2019, the Arctic tab was redesigned to resemble other U.S. Army skill tabs and worn above the SSI, below other skill tabs and above unit designation tabs.

-On 25 April 2022, the G-1 of the U.S. Army authorized the wear of the Arctic Tab by soldiers assigned to organizations in Alaska as a temporary wear tab with specific SSIs, above any already designed unit tabs and below individual tabs.
+On 25 April 2022, the G-1 of the U.S. Army authorized the wear of the Arctic tab by soldiers assigned to organizations in Alaska as a temporary wear tab with specific SSIs, above any already designed unit tabs and below individual tabs.
 In the authorization letter, Lieutenant General Gary Brito wrote, "The Arctic tab recognizes organizations in the Arctic region, which operate in extreme cold-weather, mountainous, and high-latitude environments and support the Arctic strategy."

 Advisor

-Members of the Security Force Assistance Command, wear a tab as part of their unit's SSI.
-Early versions of the SSI incorporated a tab embroidered with the words "ADVISE - ASSIST."
+Members of the Security Force Assistance Command wear a tab as part of their unit's SSI.
+Early versions of the SSI incorporated a tab embroidered with the words "ADVISE – ASSIST."
 Shortly after, the SSI tab was changed to read "COMBAT ADVISOR".
 The command's official SSI was authorized in December 2017 and the tab was again changed to "ADVISOR" and is authorized for wear by all security force assistance units.